Subscriber Status

 • To set its status to Inactive, select Deactivate.

-• To set its status to Standby, select Set to Standby.
+• To set its status to Standby, select Standby.

 • To set its status to Suspended, select Suspend.